the-modem-distro/pinephone_modem_sdk/docs/SETTINGS.md

  - And change persist to 1: `ACTION=="add", SUBSYSTEM=="usb", DRIVERS=="usb", ENV{DEVTYPE}=="usb_device", ATTRS{idVendor}=="2c7c", ATTRS{idProduct}=="0125", ATTR{power/persist}="1"`
  - Edit `/usr/share/eg25-manager/pine64,pinephone-pro.toml` and make sure `monitor_udev` is set to `false`

 2. Messages appear twice.
 The same problem as with the original Pinephone, but different behaviour.
 Some times the modem's USB port is suspended during a transaction, ending up in ModemManager losing a QMI message during a transaction.
-This manifests on SMS not being deleted from the modem because that part of the transaction was lost, or a message bein received twice.
+This manifests on SMS not being deleted from the modem because that part of the transaction was lost, or a message being received twice.
 If this happens to you, here is an easy fix:
 - Edit `/usr/lib/udev/rules.d/80-modem-eg25.rules`
 - Look at the first line where it says `ACTION=="add", SUBSYSTEM=="usb", DRIVERS=="usb", ENV{DEVTYPE}=="usb_device", ATTRS{idVendor}=="2c7c", ATTRS{idProduct}=="0125", ATTR{power/control}="auto"`
 - And change it to ON `ACTION=="add", SUBSYSTEM=="usb", DRIVERS=="usb", ENV{DEVTYPE}=="usb_device", ATTRS{idVendor}=="2c7c", ATTRS{idProduct}=="0125", ATTR{power/control}="on"`